alexadlg/Smart-Recycle-Bin/README.md

 # Smart-Recycle-Bin
-Smart recycle bin that automatically sorts out glass, plastic, and aluminum cans into their own bins.
+Recycle bin that automatically sorts out glass, plastic, and aluminum cans into their own bins.